 After a hard bounce, Zendesk will mark the email address as undeliverable and no longer send email to that address.
 After a soft bounce, Zendesk will attempt to send the email again.
 After ten failed attempts with soft bounces, Zendesk will mark the address as undeliverable and no longer send email to that address.

-When an email notification bounces, it is flagged in the ticket and the user's profile.
+When an email notification bounces, the email address is flagged as undeliverable in the ticket and in the user's profile.
 You and your agents will not be notified and there will not be a resulting suspended ticket.